-UK Cloud is a place for rebels to create, store, and share documents securely with one another.
-With it, you can collaboratively edit Office documents, making it a great alternative to tools such as Google Docs.
+UK Cloud is a place for Extinction Rebellion members to create, store, and share documents securely with each another.
+With it, you can collaboratively edit Office documents, making it a great alternative to tools such as Google Docs or MicrosoftOffice.

-It can also be used for a number of other things.
-For example, with UK Cloud you can:
+UK Cloud can also be used to do a number of other things.
+For example, you can:

 Important: Individual users have no personal storage area in UK Cloud.
 Instead, all files are the property of an XR group.

 Important: You should have already completed the steps outlined on the READ THIS FIRST page before attempting to access UK Cloud.
 Otherwise, you will not have an account to log in to.

 To access UK Cloud:

 - Click on the UK Cloud icon on the Hub homepage, which looks like this:

 - Type https://cloud.extinctionrebellion.uk into the URL bar of your browser and hit Enter.
 You will then see a screen that looks like this:

 - Log in.
 The simplest way to do this is by clicking Log in with XR UK Hub.